itjimbo/Universal-Installer-and-Updater/README.md

 ### <ins>Instructions Outline</ins>
 1. Adding the script to Jamf.
 2. Creating individual Policies for each app you would like to install/update.
+   - Creating a policy to install an app via Self Service
+   - Creatong a policy to install an app to endpoints automatically
+   - Creating a policy to update an app via Self Service
+   - Creating a policy to update an app automatically for endpoints
 3. Setting the parameters under the Script payload within each Policy.
 4. Add software titles of your choice to Patch Management to monitor updates.